-Transferring to another school may be an option, but that is not always a good option.
+Transferring to another school may be an option, but it comes with its own challenges and setbacks.
 For this reason, make sure the school you choose to attend is a school you would want to graduate from.

-So, if you’re still not sure, how do you decide what law school is right for you?
+Finding the right school is a challenge that anyone applying feels.
+A variety of factors and desires play a role in what makes the best fit—which is unique to each person.
+So, how do you decide what law school is right for you?
 Many students evaluate law schools by one specific thing—the prestige/name/heightened reputation.
-And these are considerations, but sometimes you need to look at the bigger picture and how a school's accolades translate to your future career.
+And that is valued, but sometimes you need to look at the bigger picture and how a school's accolades translate to your future career.
 Here are some important things we urge you to consider when choosing a law school.

 Don’t go by your gut alone—do some research.
 Start with a simple Google search and read over what alumni and current students have to say.

 For the schools that interest you, review ABA Standard 509 Reports, which include information on Bar Passage over multiple administrations, employment data, retention data, scholarships, and more.
 It’s important to know how many who enroll in the school actually graduate, and what percentage of graduates pass the Bar.